wp-plugins/buddypress-jm-resume/readme.txt

 <blockquote>
   <p><strong>Priority Support</strong></p>

-  <p>If you are looking for more features, paid support or Custom WordPress Work, then you can hire me too My email id : babunsahoo@gmail.com .</p>
+  <p>If you are looking for more features, paid support or Custom WordPress Work, then you can hire me too.
+My email id : babunsahoo@gmail.com .</p>
 </blockquote>
 == Installation ==